-The new activities will lead to an increase in the operational risk.
-The total volume and complexity of the business increases, and IT and outsourcing are more important for Maas Lloyd.
+The new activities have resulted in an increase in operational risk.
+The total volume and complexity of the business increases, and IT and outsourcing are more important for Maaslloyd.

-This is largely mitigated by experienced IT staff and/or working closely together with a very knowledgeable party in the IT domain and assuring the outsourcing with all the Underwriting agencies is properly managed via quality standards (such as NVGA membership and NVGA agreements and protocols) and continuous monitoring and audit efforts from Maas Lloyd towards the Underwriting agencies.
-Maas Lloyd has to hold more capital for operational risk because of the new business activities as the Solvency II standard formula calculates this on a factor-based approach of either gross premium or gross reserves.
-Given the projected gross premiums related to the new business underwriting, this will become the dominant factor driving the risk capital requirement for operational risk significantly up in future years.
-This factor based approach for operational risk can potentially be considered a weakness of the Standard model and will be duly included in the appropriateness assessment of the standard model for Maas Lloyd in future years.
+This is largely mitigated by experienced IT staff and/or working closely together with a professional party in the IT domain and assuring the outsourcing with all the Underwriting agencies is properly managed via quality standards (such as NVGA membership and NVGA agreements and protocols) and continuous monitoring and audit efforts from Maaslloyd towards the Underwriting agencies.

+Maaslloyd has to hold more capital for operational risk because of the new business activities as the Solvency II standard formula calculates this on a factor-based approach of either gross premium or gross reserves.
+Given the projected gross premiums related to the new business underwriting, this has become the dominant factor driving the risk capital requirement for operational risk significantly up in future years.
+The SCR for operational risk for 2022 is calculated as a percentage of the premium volume.
+Maaslloyd